-During the initial intake meeting, students receive a student/parent packet which outlines school rules and student responsibilities.
+During the initial intake meeting for every Moreno student, students receive a student/parent packet which outlines school rules and student responsibilities.
 For returning students, school policies, behavioral guidelines, and academic expectations are shared verbally by the lead teacher and teachers.
 Throughout the year, students are reminded as needed to conduct themselves in a responsible, respectful manner.